 Your first trigger will escalate tickets based on the text your requester uses in their ticket.

-- Under Meet ALL of the following conditions, select Ticket: Status>Less than>Solved.
+- Under Meet ALL of the following conditions, add the below conditions:

 Bad CSAT triggers